Gender Equity in Development

 Overview

-AidData seeks to utilize its proven track record of expertise and innovation in Geospatial Impact Evaluations (GIEs), geospatial data, machine learning, remote sensing, causal impact evaluations, and policy research to understand and address these challenges.
-Our team will utilize these tools to improve the measurement of gender-related outcomes and provide insight into the key issues facing women’s empowerment.
+Drawing on our proven track record of expertise in Geospatial Impact Evaluations (GIEs), machine learning, remote sensing, and policy research, AidData's Gender Equity in Development program is conducting innovative research to improve how gender-related outcomes are measured and provide insight into the key barriers facing women's empowerment.

 Measurement